jeschkec/apcfmerge/README.markdown

 SEE ALSO
-    apachectl - for checking your apache configuration for syntax INSTALL
+    apachectl - for checking your apache configuration for syntax

+INSTALL
     You need a couple of (CPAN) libraries to use this script:

     * Pod::Usage
     * Getopt::Long

 VERSION
-    apacheconf-scanner
+    apcfmerge
     Version 1.0.1
     Revision $Rev: 2 $,
     Date $Date: 2009-12-04 10:00:07 +0100 (Fr, 04 Dez 2009) $

 BUGS AND LIMITATIONS
   Windows

-    The apacheconf-scanner is yet not tested with Windows, because the maintainer is currently refusing to use such a platform.
+    The apcfmerge is yet not tested with Windows, because the maintainer is currently refusing to use such a platform.
 If you can provide experience with this, please feel free to contact the maintainer.

   Circular includes
     In this current version, circular includes are not detected.
 A endless loop will be created.

   Contact
       Please report bugs to Christoph Jeschke <dev@christoph-jeschke.de>.

       Please set also your LC_MESSAGES to "C".